snakemake/snakemake/docs/getting_started/examples.rst

     $ snakemake

-Create a ZIP-File for online submissions:
+Create a zip-file for online submissions:

 .. code-block:: console